Brake Light Switch | Symptoms | Diagnostics

 In modern vehicles, the brake switch signal is also used to:

-- allow the engine to start
+- Allow the engine to start.

-- use the brake system to assist in emergency braking.
+- Use the brake system to assist in emergency braking.

 What are the symptoms of a bad brake light switch?

-- Brake lights are not working.
+- The brake lights are not working.

 - The car cannot be started.
 The brake pedal must be pressed to start the engine.